 Tsukihime: All hail Shiki!
 Wielder of the Tohno gland!
 Any female character, and any potential female protagonist, ever.
 The number of females Shiki hasn't charmed to some extent can be counted on one hand.

 Emiya Shirou from Fate/stay night.
 He starts the game with at least four girls crushing at or potentially interested in him to some degree or other (Sakura being the most obvious, plus Rin, Ayako and possibly even Taiga), and as the Grail War goes on both Saber and Rider.
 Though she probably doesn't quite fall for him, even Ilya at least seems to find him charming or interesting in some way (though if it's mostly in the 'big brother' sense), and Caster (a declared man hater) expressed respect for him.
-Oh, and Issei seems to be gay for him too, just to top it off.
+And Issei seems to be gay for him too, just to top it off.

 From Funny Farm, Flink's ability to turn women (and gay men) on is inexplicable, given that he's an anthropomorphic pig.
 Furthermore, he's not doing anything other than standing there and talking (or just standing), and most of the time doesn't think anything of the fact that they're hanging off him.
 He's The Fool, but he also might be a truly asexual Chick Magnet.